 Gumede said: “Until something is tried and then is does not work, it cannot be written off.
 You have to try something and then if you fail you know you have tried.”

 Profile of Debashine Thangavelo

 We continue to profile the women who play a leading role in tourism.
-We sat down with Debashine Thangavelo, group travel editor for Independent Media.
+We sat down with Debashine Thangevelo, group travel editor for Independent Media.

 When people think of travel writers they fantasise of them being sent round the world on an assignment with a huge commission, all expenses paid, and having endless days lolling on the beach or people-watching in cafes.

-Thangavelo in a Q and A session made us understand that travel and tourism journalists need to understand how to dig out facts – and how to find hidden gems and insider info.
-Travel and tourism journalists have more responsibility, for instance to promote places never heard of and the communities that live there.
+Thangevelo in a Q and A session made us understand that travel and tourism journalists need to understand how to dig out facts – and how to find hidden gems and insider info.
+Travel and tourism journalists have more responsibility, for instance to promote places never heard of and the communities that live there

 She started on Daily News’ Tonight.
 Moving into travel, she shared a saying that encapsulates her: “Travelling.
 It leaves you speechless, then turns you into a storyteller.”